bjinwright/zops/README.md

 ###Zops

+This commands lists the commands for you.
+There is only one option for this command and it is **--profile_name**.
+The profile_name option sets the credentials profile from your ~/.aws/credentials file.
+This option can be passed to all subcommands.
 ```
 >>>zops
 Usage: zops [OPTIONS] COMMAND [ARGS]...

 Options:
+  --profile_name TEXT  Credentials profile name.
   --help               Show this message and exit.

 Commands:
   create_user